-No, I doubt you'd respond like that to a death by cancer, but those are the reactions that many people had to Robin Williams' suicide, which I think was a result of a depressive episode.
+No, I doubt you'd respond like that to a death by cancer, but those are the reactions that many people have to a suicide.
 In the United States some form of mental illness affects about one in five people, but Americans remain in heavy denial about it.
-We'd rather believe Robin Williams was an incomprehensible jerk than accept that he had an emotional disorder.
+We'd rather believe someone is an incomprehensible jerk than accept that he had an emotional disorder.
 We prefer that view because we feel great prejudice against the mentally ill, assuming that they're violent and dangerous.
 This reflects our ignorance.
 People who live with bipolar disorder, schizophrenia, chronic depression and other mood disorders are no more violent than anyone else.
 If we're dangerous to anyone, it's to ourselves.

 I've struggled with depression for decades.
 I suspect my first depressive episodes were in high school, but I didn't receive a clinical diagnosis until my mid-30's.
 I actually felt relieved to learn what my problem was.
 So that was why I felt so hopeless and angry all the time: I was depressed.
 I willingly began the process of working with a psychiatrist to find out what prescription drugs worked for me.
 As the months went by and we figured out what helped, the gloom gradually lifted until I stopped thinking I'd be better off dead.
 Eventually, I even regained cheerfulness and enjoyment of life.